adrybakov/rad-tools/docs/source/user-guide/scripts/rad-extract-tb2j.rst

 -fs, --force-symmetry
 ---------------------
-Whether to force the symmetry of the template on the model.
+Whether to force the symmetry of the template on the Hamiltonian.

 .. code-block:: text